e-Invoicing FAQs

 3. Are there any exemptions to e-Invoicing requirements?

-Certain entities, such as individuals not conducting business and taxpayers with annual turnover below RM150,000, may be exempt.
-However, it's essential to consult the latest guidelines from the Inland Revenue Board of Malaysia (IRBM) for specific exemptions.
+Certain entities, such as individuals not conducting business and taxpayers with annual turnover below RM1 million, may be exempt.
+However, note that the exemption does not apply if your business has a non-individual shareholder, is a subsidiary, or has a related company/JV partner with annual turnover of RM1 million or more.
+It's essential to consult the latest guidelines from IRBM for specific exemption conditions.
 Check out our comprehensive article for e-Invoicing exemptions in Malaysia.

 4. What is the e-Invoicing treatment during the interim relaxation period?